 The heat is here!
-Refresh yourself with the curious story about Snow that we’re telling you today and with the ice creams from the 5 Classic Ice Cream Shops in Avenidas Novas.
+Refresh yourself with the delicious ice creams from the 5 Classic Ice Cream Shops in Avenidas Novas.

 The historic centre of Lisbon is full of modern ice cream shops, of national and foreign brands.
 They serve ice creams in which the variety of flavours, shapes and concepts surpasses the limits of the imagination.

 But we’re not telling you about the flavours and shapes, nor about the ice cream shops of the touristic areas of Lisbon.
 We’ve thought of a different approach.

 Did you know that ice cream shops were in vogue in the 1970’s and 1980’s and there were many of them in the new neighbourhoods of Lisbon?

 We’ve chosen for you the 5 classic ice cream shops in Avenidas Novas.